Depressant: Carbamates

 Physical and psychological dependence does happen with long-term use of carbamates, particularly carisoprodol.
-Today, carisoprodol is only used in the short term for muscle pain, particularly back pain.
+Carisoprodol is only used in the short term for muscle pain, particularly back pain.
 Discontinuation after long-term use could be very intense and even possibly fatal.
 Withdrawal can resemble barbiturate, alcohol, or benzodiazepine withdrawal, as they all have a similar mechanism of action.
-Discontinuation symptoms include confusion, disorientation, delirium, hallucinations (auditory and visual), insomnia, decreased appetite, anxiety, psychomotor agitation, pressured speech, tremor, tachycardia, and seizures, which could be fatal.
+Discontinuation symptoms include confusion, disorientation, delirium, hallucinations (auditory and visual), insomnia, decreased appetite, anxiety, agitation, pressured speech, tremor, tachycardia, and seizures, which could be fatal.

 Carbamates gained widespread use in the 1950s, alongside barbiturates.
-While their popularity has gradually waned due to concerns over overdose and dependence potential, newer derivatives of carbamates continue to be developed.
-Among these is Felbamate, an anticonvulsant that was approved in 1993 and is commonly used today.
+While their use has waned due to concerns over overdose and dependence potential, newer derivatives of carbamates continue to be developed.
+Among these is Felbamate, an anticonvulsant that was approved in 1993 and is commonly used.
 It is a GABA_{A} positive allosteric modulator and blocks the NR2B subunit of the NMDA receptor.
 Other carbamates block sodium channels.
 Phenprobamate was used as an anxiolytic and is still sometimes used in Europe for general anesthesia and for treating muscle cramps and spasticity.
-Methocarbamol is a popular drug that is commonly known as Robaxin and is over-the-counter in some countries.
+Methocarbamol is a drug that is commonly known as Robaxin and is over-the-counter in some countries.
 It is a carbamate with muscle relaxant effects.
 Tetrabamate is a controversial drug that is a combination of febarbamate, difebarbamate, and phenobarbital.
 It is marketed in Europe and has been largely, but not completely, discontinued.
 On 4 April 1997, after over 30 years of use due to reports of hepatitis and acute liver failure, the use of the drug was restricted.
-Carisoprodol, known as "Soma", is still commonly used today for its muscle relaxant effects.
-It is also very commonly abused around the world.
+Carisoprodol, known as "Soma", is still used for its muscle relaxant effects.
+It is also very commonly abused.
 It is a Schedule IV substance in the United States.